webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 **Uphold Compliance Standards**
 Ensure that all GitHub activities comply with project governance requirements, data protection regulations (including GDPR), and consortium-wide policies regarding intellectual property and information security.

+### 2.2 Scope of Application

+These policies apply to:

+- All repositories under the `webuild-consortium` GitHub organization
+- All consortium members with GitHub access
+- All Work Packages and technical groups
+- All types of content (code, documentation, specifications, tests)
+- All development environments (DEV, TEST, PROD)

+### 2.3 Relationship to Other Policies

+These GitHub policies complement and must be read in conjunction with:

+- WeBuild Consortium Agreement
+- Data Management Plan
+- Intellectual Property Rights Agreement
+- Security and Privacy Policies
+- EU Grant Agreement requirements

 ---

-## Governance and Organizational Structure
+## 3. Governance and Organizational Structure

-### Consortium GitHub Organization
+### 3.1 Consortium GitHub Organization

 The WeBuild Consortium maintains a dedicated GitHub organization at [`https://github.com/webuild-consortium/`](https://github.com/webuild-consortium/).
 This organization serves as the authoritative location for all technical collaboration within the project.

-Hosting all repositories under a single organization provides several key benefits:
+**Benefits of Centralized Organization:**

 - **Centralized Access Management:** Simplifies the process of granting and revoking access as partners join or leave the consortium
 - **Unified Visibility:** Enables consortium leadership to maintain oversight of all technical activities
 - **Consistent Branding:** Presents a cohesive identity for the consortium's technical work
 - **Simplified Archival:** Facilitates long-term preservation of project outputs at the conclusion of the consortium

-### Organizational Hierarchy
+### 3.2 Organizational Hierarchy

 The governance structure follows a clear hierarchy: